-Some people may find it easy to know the difference between a rolled or sprained ankle, but others will find it far more difficult to diagnose their foot and ankle injuries without the benefit of podiatric training.
-So, feel free to follow our guidelines for identifying and treating these common treadmill injuries, but always remember that, when in doubt, seeing your podiatrist is always the best and safest option.
+Some people know the difference between a rolled or sprained ankle.
+But it's pretty hard to diagnose foot and ankle injuries.
+If you're not a podiatrist.
+So, please follow our guidelines for identifying and treating common treadmill injuries.
+But always remember: when in doubt, see your podiatrist.
+That's always the best and safest option.

 Rolling your ankle is not quite the same as spraining your ankle.
 When you roll it, your ankle just starts to turn over.
 You will feel a sharp pain, but your ankle will not be pushed far enough to damage your tendons or ligaments.
 The best tactic for treating a rolled ankle is RICE: rest, ice, compression and elevation.
 It should be fine on its own in a few days.
 But, if it isn't, you may have sustained a...

-Spraining your ankle is a slightly more severe injury, especially if you get a high ankle sprain.
-This type of injury occurs when you twist your foot around significantly.
+Spraining your ankle is a slightly more severe injury, especially if you get a high ankle sprain. is a slightly more severe injury, especially if you get a high ankle sprain.
+This type of injury occurs when you twist your foot in a big way.
 Icing can be helpful, and you will need to immobilize the ankle for at least a week.
-You will also need to stay off your injured ankle for two to three weeks so that it can properly heal.
-And you will need to visit your podiatrist to rule out a more significant injury, like a fracture, and to make sure that your ankle is properly immobilized in order to ensure proper healing.
+You will also need to stay off your injured ankle for two to three weeks so that it can heal.
+And you will need to visit your podiatrist to rule out a more significant injury, like a fracture.
+And to make sure that your ankle is immobilized in a way that allows proper healing.

 Scrapes and Cuts

 If you actually fall off of the treadmill, you could cut or scrape your arm.
-If it is not serious, just wash it out and apply antibiotic cream.
+If it is not serious, wash it out and apply antibiotic cream.
 You can then bandage the cut and get back to your run.
-And make sure to pay attention to what you're doing any time you step on a treadmill, as falls off the moving machinery have been known to cause more serious probems, like severe head injuries or even death.
+And make sure to pay attention when you step on a treadmill.
+Falls off moving treads cause serious problems, including head injuries or even death.

 Are Indoor Runs Safe and Effective?